Idimuzhikkal

 Idimuzhikkal or Chelembra is a town in Malappuram district, Kerala, India.
 Chelembra is the Panchayath (One of the elementary governmental ruling systems in India) and Idimuzhikal is the capital of this Panchayath.
-Chelembra grama panchayat in the district.

 Location

 Idimuzhikkal town is technically in Malappuram district but it is considered an extension of the Ramanattukara town of Kozhikode district.
 It is bordered by Feroke, Pallikkal, Thenjipalam, Vallikunnu, Kondotty and Kadalundi towns.
 The National Highway 17 transverses this township at Idimuzhikal and Kakkanchery which are three kilometers apart.